This post contains affiliate links for products I genuinely recommend, which means I earn a small commission at no cost to you.

 - Gluten free - To make this granola gluten free, make sure your oats are labeled as certified gluten free and swap the flour for a ¼ cup gluten free flour or flax seed meal.

-- Coconut - I love adding coconut flakes to any kind of granola.
-I just made a batch of this maple pecan granola, reduced the oats by ½ cup (for 3 cups total) and added 1 cup of unsweetened coconut flakes.
+- Coconut - I love adding coconut flakes to any kind of granola (you'll have to check my coconut chia granola recipe sometime).
+For adding coconut to this recipe, you can reduce the oats by ½ cup (for 3 cups total) and added 1 cup of unsweetened coconut flakes.
 So good!

 - Maple syrup - You could use the same amount of honey or agave, but note that it would take the maple out of maple pecan granola (though it would still be delish).